Panopto/moodle-mod_panoptosubmission/README.md

 8. Save the LTI Tool

 ## Pre-Requisites
+- The [Panopto block for Moodle](https://github.com/Panopto/Moodle-2.0-plugin-for-Panopto) is installed on the Moodle site.
-- The target course must be provisioned with Panopto
+- The target course must be provisioned with Panopto.